blueguy42/bonekify-premium-app/README.md

 ```
 npm install
 ```
-For other dependant libraries, you need can install it by running this to the terminal
+For other dependant libraries, you can install it by running this to the terminal
 ```
 npm install @mui/material @emotion/react @emotion/styled universal-cookie multer axios
 ```